sinwoobang/rdkit-pypi/README.md

 # RDKit Python platform wheels

 RDKit on PyPi 🔥 (`pip install rdkit-pypi`).
-This repository contains the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux and macOS.
+This repository contains the code to build [RDKit](https://github.com/rdkit/rdkit) platform wheels for Linux, macOS, and Windows.
 The wheels are available at the [PyPi](https://pypi.org/project/rdkit-pypi/) repository and may be installed with `pip`.

 Please open an issue if you find something missing or not working as expected.